Rehan-MALAK/lambdapi/docs/tactics.rst

 Syntax of proof tactics
 =======================

-The ``theorem`` command makes the user enter an interactive mode.
+The ``begin...end`` commands make the user enter an interactive mode.
 The user has to provide a term of some given type.
-Such a goal is materialized by a metavariable of the given type (goals and metavariables are synonyms).
-One can then partially instantiate a goal metavariable by using commands specific to this proof mode called tactics.
-A tactic may generate new goals/metavariables.
+Such a type goal is materialized by a metavariable of the given type (type goals and metavariables are synonyms).
+One can then partially instantiate a type goal metavariable by using commands specific to this proof mode called tactics.
+A tactic may generate new type goals/metavariables and also unification goals.
 The proof of the theorem is complete only when all generated goals have been solved.

 Reminder: the BNF grammar of Lambdapi is in :download:`syntax.bnf`.